f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 The **show systems events** output will also display past and current **ASSERT** and **CLEAR** System Alerts.

-Below are some examples of PSU related events.
+Below are some examples of PSU related events from the system controller layer.

 .. code-block:: bash